Patina Finishes for Steel

 Heat Coloring of Steel

 If you have a shiny and freshly poolished piece of steel, you can create an impressive pallet of color just by heating in air.
 What happens is the oxygen from the air plays upon the hot steel and starts forming oxides.
 The layers of oxides are thin at first and the transparent colors that result are an interference effect.
 The colors are difficult to control.
 Although you can use a torch, an even heat source is best.
 A ceramic support over an electric heating element or in an oven will give more consistent results.
 Placing a few drops of water or oil on the metal before heating can create some interesting patterns.
-Many of the blues, magentas and violets cannot be clear coated since the clear reacts with the coating.
+Many of the blues, magentas and violets cannot be clear coated because of the thickness of the clear coat added to the oxidation changes it optic properties.
 The golden and bronze finsihes can be clear coated but will eventually darken with age.
-A periodic application of renaissance wax are recommended for protection.
+A periodic application of renaissance wax are recommended for protection but also the coating is thinner and would be helpful for preserving more delicate coatings.